 250 feet of the waste boundary as approved by the cabinet pursuant to KRS

-discrete fissure, container, rolling stock, concentrated animal feeding
+fissure, container, rolling stock, concentrated animal feeding operation,

-be discharged.
-This term does not include return flows from irrigated
+does not include] return flows from irrigated agriculture.

 (119)] "Pollutant" is